srijaniiserprinceton/enseisro/_sources/chapters/installation.rst.txt

 ::
    python sample_NUTS.py cpu 1

-This should run the code with a progressbar and end with printing the optimal values of the parameters.
+This should run the code with a progressbar and end with printing the optimal values of the parameters..